taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-03-10-Python-Tool-For-Controlling-The-Drone.markdown

 Purpose
 =======
 To describe the python tool we have designed as the base of our further experimentation and to explain the archictecture of the program.
-The source code can be found in our repository and easily cloned.
+The [source code][1] can be found in our repository and easily cloned.
 As this software has been developed to run on a linux pc, no attempts has been made to make it work on windows, this should not be too hard though.